SamTaub/mongoscrape/README.md

 ## Future versions

-- Improve current interface for a more pleasing experience and easier navigation
+- Improve current interface for a more pleasent experience and easier navigation
 - Improve the saved articles page by allowing comments